Global strong solutions and large time behavior to the compressible co-rotation FENE dumbbell model of polymeric flows near equilibrium: Abstract

 \section{Abstract}

-In this paper, we mainly study the global well-posedness and $L^2$ decay rate for the strong solutions of the compressible co-rotation finite extensible nonlinear elastic (FENE) dumbbell model with small initial data.
-This model is a coupling of isentropic compressible Navier-Stokes equations with a nonlinear Fokker-Planck equation.
+In this paper, we mainly study global well-posedness and optimal decay rate for the strong solutions of the compressible co-rotation finite extensible nonlinear elastic (FENE) dumbbell model.
+This model is a coupling of the isentropic compressible Navier-Stokes equations with a nonlinear Fokker-Planck equation.
 We first prove that the FENE dumbbell model admits a unique global strong solution provided the initial data are close to equilibrium state for $d\geq 2$.
-Moreover, for $d\geq3$, we show that optimal $L^2$ decay rates of global strong solutions by the linear spectral theory. \\ {\it 2010 Mathematics Subject Classification}: 35Q30, 76B03, 76D05, 76D99.
+Moreover, for $d\geq3$, we show that optimal decay rates of global strong solutions by the linear spectral theory and a more precise Hardy type inequality. \\ {\it 2020 Mathematics Subject Classification}: 35Q30, 35Q84, 76N10,76D05.